 Big Bad: Varies per game.
 After the original series, the villains got less effective.

 Most, if not all, of the games before Fever had Satan as the final boss.
-If he wasn't, it was likely due to someone overshadowing him (take Doppleganger Arle).
+If he wasn't, it was likely due to someone overshadowing him.
+Such as Doppelganger Arle in Yon.

 Fever technically had Popoi, a talking cat-puppet-shadow.